 But not so fast.

 Formatting pages can easily be manipulated by court reporting agencies with both lines and margins, which causes a transcript’s final page count to vary.
-What seemed like a low rate is now suddenly multiplied exponentially, and it’s important to know what you are paying for.
+What seems like a low rate can turn out to be a lot more expensive, and it’s important to know what you are paying for.

 Some agencies also charge for an appended word index at the same rate they charge for testimony.